 Watertown in Jefferson County, New York — The American Northeast (Mid-Atlantic)

 Topics.
-This historical marker and monument is listed in this topic list: War, World II.
-A significant historical year for this entry is 1943.
+This historical marker is listed in these topic lists: Patriots & Patriotism • Peace • Wars, Non-US.
+A significant historical date for this entry is February 13, 1985.

 Location.
 43° 57.722′ N, 75° 53.355′ W. Marker is in Watertown, New York, in Jefferson County.
 Marker is on Thompson Park east of Thompson Blvd., on the right when traveling east.
 Located in Thompson Park.
 Touch for map.
 Marker is in this post office area: Watertown NY 13601, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 10th Mountain Division Monument (a few steps from this marker); The Global War on Terrorism (a few steps from this marker); Early Settlers of Watertown (approx. 1.3 miles away); Veterans Memorial (approx. 1.3 miles away); Roswell Pettibone Flower (approx. 1.4 miles away); Public Square Fountain (approx. 1.4 miles away); Civil War Memorial (approx. 1.4 miles away); Henry Keep Home (approx. 1.4 miles away).
 Touch for a list and map of all markers in Watertown.

 Credits.
 This page was last revised on August 15, 2021.
 It was originally submitted on August 12, 2021, by Robert Rusaw of Massena, New York.
 This page has been viewed 68 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on August 12, 2021, by Robert Rusaw of Massena, New York. • Michael Herrick was the editor who published this page.